ruthtech/employee-directory/README.md

     * npm install font-awesome
     * npm install @fortawesome/fontawesome-free
     * npm install axios

+* The intial code was built from the create-react-app tool (https://github.com/facebook/create-react-app)

 ## Contributing
 This project is not open to contributions.